maciaszczykm/currency-exchange/README.md

 Otherwise, you can just open `http://localhost:8080/convert?amount=200&currency=SEK`in your web browser.

-## How to execute tests?
+## Testing

-Open project directory in your terminal and use following command:
+Tests can be executed by opening project directory and running following command:

 ``` shell
 go test ./...
 ```

 ## Possible enhacements
+- enhance validation,
+- add cache with short expiration time due to continous changes of currency rates,
+- change `float64` to more precise type, for example `github.com/shopspring/decimal` can be used easily with current code,
 - add more tests,
-- fix Heroku setup, currently it gives an error R10 after deployment (due to failed web process binding to `$PORT`),
-- change `float64` to more precise type, for example `github.com/shopspring/decimal` can be used easily with current code.
+- describe `go get... ` build process.